laanp/Icarus_Mods_Separated/laanp-MapTeleport_Readme.md

 - Map coordinate system is pretty acurate, but occasionally your player may fall through the graphics mesh, but just use Unstuck, re-teleport, or wait while falling and you will be transported to the nearest surface.
 - Not all caves will show on map, this is due to some caves (mostly biome connecting through-caves) are not marked in-game with BP_BaseCaveEntrance.
 - Some Cave Entrance Arrows may not show, and may be hidden in the rock.
+- Although protection from out-of-bounds is in place, always save your prospects with a character in a safe base location, before using this mod.

 ## Installation Details